mfkiwl/raisin64-docs/_sources/tools.rst

 Debugging
 ---------

-As the Raisin64 was designed with a home grown JTAG controller I wrote recently (the `JTAGlet <https://github.com/ChrisPVille/jtaglet>`_), there was no existing support in any tools.
+As the Raisin64 was designed with a home grown JTAG controller (the `JTAGlet <https://github.com/ChrisPVille/jtaglet>`_), there was no existing support in any tools.
 Not that JTAG core support would help much given the new ISA, but keeping with the bootstrap theme, a custom configuration script for `OpenOCD <http://openocd.org/>`_ was created that uses/misuses the scripting interface to provide communication with the processor's JTAG interface, program the memories, and examine the state of the machine.

 .. admonition:: Future Work

-    While the scripting interface was a quick way to support my target, the conventional approach is to write support for targets and JTAG controller in C, releasing a new version of OpenOCD (much like I did with binutils).
+    While the scripting interface was a quick way to support my target, the conventional approach is to write support for the target and JTAG controller in C, releasing a new version of OpenOCD (much like I did with binutils).
 This will be necessary to support remote debugging (via GDB) and will make future development easier.

-The configuration script is too large to repeat here, but is accessible at `<https://github.com/ChrisPVille/raisin64-cpu/blob/master/support/jtag/raisin64_nodeps_openocd.cfg>`_.
-It is currently configured for a `Bus Blaster v3 <https://www.seeedstudio.com/Bus-Blaster-v3-p-1415.html>`_, but can be easily reconfigured for other JTAG probes.
+The configuration script is accessible at `<https://github.com/ChrisPVille/raisin64-cpu/blob/master/support/jtag/raisin64_nodeps_openocd.cfg>`_.
+Although it is currently configured for a `Bus Blaster v3 <https://www.seeedstudio.com/Bus-Blaster-v3-p-1415.html>`_, it can be easily reconfigured for other JTAG probes.

 This script is be invoked by the adjacent ``programImemDmem.sh <imem.hex> <optional dmem.hex>`` or as: